UH Account Closure

 In the unfortunate event that an employee or UH affiliated person should pass away, the following procedure will be used by ITS:

 1. Dean/Director notifies ITS of the event and ITS will change the account’s password.
-The following information is required so that ITS can create an auto-reply message and to ensure that no new email is accepted
+The following information is required so that ITS can create an auto-reply message for future email received:

-• Responsible party in the unit to whom external correspondents can be referred, typically the manager, department chair, dean, director, etc. For this individual, we require their name, title, and email address.
+• Contact information for the UH employee in the unit who serve as the "responsible party" to whom external correspondents can be referred.
+Typically the responsible party would be a manager, department chair, dean, director, etc. For this individual, we require their name, title, and email address.

 This is an automated message.